CaptEmulation/nitrogen-website/source/guides/camera/camera.md

 To avoid the complexities around actual hardware for the moment, we're going to build a device around something that we all have: a camera on our laptop.

-The first step is to clone a repo from the Nitrogen project and walk through the code and make some edits.
+Let's first clone a repo from the Nitrogen project and walk through the code and make some edits.
 From within a development directory on your machine, clone the camera project from the Nitrogen GitHub repo:

 `> git clone https://github.com/nitrogenjs/camera camera`